NotBuer/UnityVoxelEngine/README.md

 # UnityVoxelEngine
-Voxel based engine created in unity.
+Voxel based engine created in unity with learning purposes.